• Skip to main content

 • ¼ cup root beer extract I used Zatarain's

-• pinch of salt
+• pinch kosher salt

 Instructions

-• -In a large bowl with a hand mixer, or the bowl of a stand mixer, whisk together the cream and milk on low speed.
+• -In a large bowl with a hand mixer, or the bowl of a stand mixer, whisk together the heavy cream and milk on low speed.

 • -Add in the remaining ingredients and gradually increase the speed to medium.
 Whisk about 3-5 minutes to make sure the sugar is dissolved.